Soumyashikha1998/J-J-project/README.md

    This will start a local server, and you can view the dashboard in your browser.

 ---

-## 🔍 **Key Findings**
-1. Demand Scenario Analysis:
-Demand variations were analyzed in a 80-120% range for a test problem with one product, three work centers, and four time periods.
-The heatmap categorizes scenarios into Min (80%), Nominal (100%), and Max (120%).
-2. Cost Variability Across Critical Regions (CRs):
-The objective function follows piecewise-linear MILP solutions, defining cost behavior across CRs.
-CRs represent distinct, non-overlapping clusters where the optimal investment strategy remains stable.
-Cost shifts at CR boundaries highlight resource reallocation points critical for investment decisions.
-3. Capacity Investment Strategies:
-Five optimal investment plans exist forour problem, each aligning with different demand scenarios.
-Plan E is the most frequent (58%), while Plan A & D are least likely (3.7% each).
-The heatmap visualizes each plan indicating work center investments over time.
-4. Production Planning Insights:
-Stacked bar graphs show production levels across time periods and demand scenarios.
-Helps refine strategies to meet peak demands efficiently.
-5. Scenario-Based Investment Optimization:
-Model suggests optimal plans based on demand trends across time periods.
-Take a tour of the dashboard, and try playing with scenarios.
-If demand is anticipated to be in the mid-lower range in the first two periods, and in mid-higher range lower in the third and fourth periods.
-The model suggests the best investment plans accordingly.
-This is where you can experiment with different scenarios and see which investment plans suit your case.
-For this example, the optimizer suggests going for Plan E mostly and maybe Plan B. Scenario experimentation allows businesses to adapt investment decisions dynamically.
----

 ## ✨ **Contributors**
 - **Soumya Shikha**